bitmagnet-io/bitmagnet/bitmagnet.io/tutorials/import.md

   size,
 -- map the RARBG category to a valid bitmagnet content type: case
-    when cat like 'ebooks%' then 'book'
+    when cat like 'ebooks%' then 'ebook'
     when cat like 'games%' then 'game'
     when cat like 'movies%' then 'movie'
     when cat like 'tv%' then 'tv_show'